 Factors that affect Inventory Turnover

-There are certain factors that can lead to a change in inventory turnover ratio.
+There are certain factors that can lead to a change in the inventory turnover ratio.
 Read what they are.

 As most startups have a small budget, it is difficult for them to market their products properly.
-This often leads to a lower inventory turnover.
+This often leads to lower inventory turnover.

 The good thing is that finances are only a problem in the start.
 As a startup becomes stable with time, it is better able to manage a financial crunch.